emqx/cloud-docs/en_US/data_integration/confluent.md

 # Stream MQTT Data into Confluent Cloud

 Confluent Cloud is a fully-managed events streaming platform based on on Apache Kafka, delivered as a fully managed service.
-This tutorial introduces how to stream the MQTT data to Confluent Cloud by creating a data integration with Confluent Cloud in EMQX Cloud.
-Through the data integration, clients can report the temperature and humidity data to EMQX Cloud using the MQTT protocol and stream the data into Confluent Cloud.
+This tutorial introduces how to stream the MQTT data to Confluent Cloud by creating a data integration with Confluent Cloud in EMQX Platform.
+Through the data integration, clients can report the temperature and humidity data to EMQX Platform using the MQTT protocol and stream the data into Confluent Cloud.
 This tutorial also demonstrates how to use [MQTTX](https://www.emqx.com/en/products/mqttx) to test the data integration.

 This page provides a detailed introduction to the functional features of Confluent Data Integration and offers practical guidance for creating it.
 The content includes creating Kafka connectors, creating rules, and testing rules.
-It demonstrates how to report simulated temperature and humidity data to the EMQX Cloud via the MQTT protocol and store the data in Confluent through configured data integration.
+It demonstrates how to report simulated temperature and humidity data to the EMQX Platform via the MQTT protocol and store the data in Confluent through configured data integration.

 ## How It Works